 The information you will be accessing is provided by another organization or vendor.
 If you do not intend to leave our site, close this message.

-At 77, Claire McGinnis has an enviable social life: monthly dinners and annual holiday parties with various groups of friends, trips to New York City with coworkers, cruises and getaways with neighbors.
+At 77, Claire McGinnis has an enviable social life.
+It includes monthly dinners and annual holiday parties with various groups of friends, trips to New York City with coworkers, and cruises and getaways with neighbors.
 Needless to say, her calendar is always full.

 And that’s exactly how this lifelong social butterfly likes it.
 Being with friends isn’t just fun for Claire — it’s also essential to her well-being.
 “There’s nothing like having a friend in your life,” she says.
 “I think it’s so good for your health, no matter how old you are.”

 Of course, forging new friendships during your golden years may require a little extra effort.
 As you get older, common life changes can take their toll on your social life and, by extension, your well-being.
 These changes may include:

 - Loss of hearing or vision

 - Issues with health and mobility

 Loneliness has been linked to a higher risk of cognitive decline, dementia and depression.
 It’s also been linked to heart disease, stroke and high blood pressure.
 In fact, a 2020 study1 concluded that social isolation significantly increased a person’s risk of premature death from all causes.